bostrot/wsl2-distro-manager/README.md

 ## Install

-You can get it [here](https://wslmanager.bostrot.com/l/wsl-manager).
+You can get it [here](https://wslmanager.bostrot.com/l/wsl-manager) for $4.99.

 or

-This app is available on the [Windows Store](https://apps.microsoft.com/store/detail/wsl-manager/9NWS9K95NMJB?hl=en-us&gl=US).
+this app is available on the [Windows Store](https://apps.microsoft.com/store/detail/wsl-manager/9NWS9K95NMJB?hl=en-us&gl=US).

 or